2018 Blind Spot Series: The Seventh Seal

 A knight, Antonius Block (Max Von Sydow) and his squire (Gunnar Björnstrand) are returning home from the crusades when Block meets death personified.
 (Bengt Ekerot) He doesn't feel it's his time, so he challenges Death to a game of chess.
 As they play, their game affects the lives of others around them as the Black Death begins to sweep across the lands.

 I know I've said this before, but Ingmar Bergman is a filmmaker who I was not aware of at all until I became a movie blogger.
 I was never very good at looking further back into the history of cinema to begin with, so when the Blind Spot opportunity came along, I've had a Bergman film nearly every year.
 Why am I bringing this up again?
 Because in my Bergman research I mixed this film up with a different one.
 See, I thought this was one of the films in his Faith trilogy, which I meant to finish after watching Winter Light.
-I keep a lists of films I want to watch and I change the order of said lists often, Apparently somewhere down the line I messed up my Bergman one, because I was expecting this to be a heavy drama and it was essentially the opposite.
+I keep a list of films I want to watch and I change the order of said list often, Apparently somewhere down the line I messed up my Bergman one, because I was expecting this to be a heavy drama and it was essentially the opposite.

 It was kind of a nice surprise after preparing myself for it.
 The Seventh Seal has an airiness to it.
 Ekerot is startling as death.
 He's continuously very unsettling to look at but for a film about dying they manage not to drown in that sorrow.

 Max Von Sydow was so handsome back then, I loved watching him in this.
 Bibi Andersson is also wonderful to watch.
 Unfortunately not all the other characters are as dynamic as those two.
 Occasionally I had trouble remembering who was who, even though this isn't a long film.

 This may not have been the film I was expecting, but I enjoyed it very much.
 Especially with how popular it seems to be among Bergman fans.